Windmill Labs

 WindmillWindmill

-Multiple isolated workspaces on one instance, each with its own users, resources and secrets.
-Free tier is capped at 3 workspaces; unlimited is Enterprise only.
+Multiple isolated workspaces on one instance, each with its own users, resources, warehouses and secrets.
+The free tier is capped at 3 workspaces; unlimited is Enterprise only.
+Any number of dbt projects per workspace.

 dbtdbt